Mary A. Carskadon Outstanding Educator Award

 The Mary A. Carskadon Outstanding Educator Award honors excellence in education in sleep and circadian research.
 This award honors an individual for their contributions that may include training sleep and circadian professionals, educating the general public, and furthering the principles of inclusive excellence.

-Selection criteria focus on educational contributions that may include:
+The selection criteria focus on educational contributions may include:

 • Disseminating the knowledge base and research methods of the sleep and circadian field.